VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 with some developers suggesting limiting to **one** `assert` statement if possible.
-While I think the **one** `assert` statement requirement is a bit extreme, we can reduce our `assert` statement count considerably with these types of tests by **parametrizing**.
+While I think the **one** `assert` statement requirement is a bit extreme, we can reduce our `assert` statement count considerably with these types of tests by **parameterizing**.
 What does that look like?
 Lets see an example.

 In `example_test.py`: